cqwense/automation-challenges/configuration management/readme_dkohl.txt

-Hostnames on which to deploy as passed as arguments to the deploy.sh script
+Hostnames on which to deploy are passed as arguments to the deploy.sh script

 ~ # ./sh deploy.sh host1 host2 host3 ...